openvswitch/ovs/INSTALL.SELinux.md

 Installation
 ------------

-Refer to [INSTALL.Fedora.md] for instructions on how to build all Open vSwitch rpm packages.
+Refer to [INSTALL.Fedora.rst] for instructions on how to build all Open vSwitch rpm packages.

 Once the package is built, install it on your Linux distribution with: